aishenhaowe/learngit/Readme.txt

 This is a test repos for git.

-Create a branch is quick!
+Create a branch is quick & simple